The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Introduction

 Experimental studies have demonstrated that both implantation temperature and dopant concentration critically influence defect evolution.
-Transmission electron microscopy studies by Nipoti \emph{et al.}\,\cite{Nipoti2018} revealed defect cluster formation at the edges of the implantation plateau over a wide Al concentration range ($1\times 10^{19}$\,cm$^{-3}$ to $1\times 10^{21}$\,cm$^{-3}$) for implantation at $900$\,K. At concentrations exceeding $5\times10^{19}$\,cm$^{-3}$, additional defect structures were observed, including Al precipitates and stacking faults free of Al. These stacking faults formed near the center of the implantation peak via insertion of an additional Si-C bilayer in the $\langle 0001\rangle$ plane, were framed by partial dislocations \cite{kimoto2014}, and increased in size with increasing Al concentration.
+Transmission electron microscopy studies by Nipoti \emph{et al.}\,\cite{Nipoti2018-2} revealed various kinds of defect structures in the implanted layer over a wide Al concentration range ($1\times 10^{19}$\,cm$^{-3}$ to $1\times 10^{21}$\,cm$^{-3}$) for implantation at $700$\,K. For Al concentrations in the range of $2\times 10^{18}$\,cm$^{-3}$ - $2\times 10^{20}$\,cm$^{-3}$ only point defects, interstitial clusters and loops that could form network like structures were visible, while at concentrations exceeding $2\times10^{20}$\,cm$^{-3}$, additional defect structures were observed, including Al precipitates and extended stacking faults free of Al. These stacking faults formed near the center of the implantation peak via insertion of an additional Si-C bilayer in the $\langle 0001\rangle$ plane, were framed by partial dislocations \cite{kimoto2014}, and increased in size with increasing Al concentration.
 Similarly, Persson \emph{et al.}\,\cite{Persson2003} reported dose-dependent formation of small dislocation loops after hot implantation at $900$\,K and subsequent annealing.
-At medium Al concentrations in the range $0.1-1\times10^{20}$\,cm$^{-3}$, both the density and size of these defects increased with increasing implantation dose.
+At medium Al concentrations in the range $0.1-1\times10^{20}$\,cm$^{-3}$, both the density and size of these defects visible in TEM images increased with increasing implantation dose.

 Because stacking faults and dislocation loops degrade device performance, processing strategies aim to avoid exceeding a critical Al concentration while employing high-temperature annealing above $2000$\,K \cite{Nipoti2018}.
 The critical concentration for extended defect formation has been reported to vary between $5\times10^{19}$ and $2\times10^{20}$\,cm$^{-3}$ depending on implantation temperature\,\cite{Nipoti2018-2}.
 Although elevated implantation temperatures are commonly used to suppress complete amorphization through dynamic defect recovery, several studies indicate a more complex and non-monotonic behavior at high Al concentrations.
 Wendler \emph{et al.}\,\cite{Wendler1998} suggested that hot implantation promotes the formation of more stable defect agglomerates at medium and high Al concentrations that require prolonged annealing for recovery.
 Michaud \emph{et al.}\,\cite{Michaud2013} reported that implantation at intermediate temperatures (around $500$\,K) results in the lowest electrical resistance for Al concentrations of $1\times10^{20}$\,cm$^{-3}$ after annealing compared to implantation at room temperature or elevated temperature of $900$\,K. Similarly, Negoro \emph{et al.}\,\cite{Negoro2004} observed higher carrier concentrations after annealing at $2100$\,K for room-temperature implantation compared to implantation at $900$\,K at a very high Al concentration of $1.5\times10^{21}$\,cm$^{-3}$.